jaimebuilder/RNA_Seq_AJ/README.md

 -o Output Folder where results will be saved.
 In this case is this directory -s Sample List: A file containing the base names of each sample (without the _R1 or _R2 part)

-Note: fastq files names should be exactly the same as joining the lines from -s File + Pattern (FWD or REV), for example:
+Note: fastq files names should be exactly the same as joining the lines from -s File + Pattern (FWD or REV), for example: SRR12506729 + _1_cleaned.fastq.gz

+Estimated outputs:

+A folder called indices where is located a subfolder called STAR_genome_indices with all the index files STAR creates & a logs folder

+A folder for each sample, inside this folder 2 subfolders being logs and results.
+INside results a subfolder called STAR will contain BAM files and other outputs STAR creates.

+The path to BAM files (files sorted by coordinate of all mapped reads) will be: ./samplename/results/STAR/Aligned.sortedByCoord.out.bam (this path is recognised in next step)

+6. In 05-counts-alignment:
+This step consist in counting how many reads are aligned to each gene (without normalizing)

+command: bash counts_alignment.sh -i ../04-reads_alignment/ -g ../00-raw_data/genome_files/Vigna_radiata.Vradiata_ver6.61.gtf

+Explication:

+-d input_directory.
+Directory that contains the results of the alignment.
+It SHOULD BE the same than the Output directory specified during the alingment.
+Note: the script automatically recognise the same output structure explained in step 04 so will first check for all folders named SRR* in the inpuut directory.
+-g GTF file

+Estimated outputs:

+logs folder.
+counts.txt : This is the important file containing all raw counts counts.txt.summary: A summary output of featureCounts with information like how many reads assigned or unassigned...